Incremental Computing

 - Involves complex out-of-order data processing and Watermark mechanisms

-- One-time full data loading (use INSERT INTO or COPY INTO directly)
+- Performs one-time full data loading (use INSERT INTO or COPY INTO directly)

 Limitations